PLAY THE DEMO HERE!

 Turncoat Chronicle is a story of schemes and intrigue, loyalty and betrayal.
 Protect your father’s legacy at all costs, or turn on him and take his throne.
 Make allies of enemies, and then betray them.
 Conspire to grasp power for yourself, or for the greater good of Koth.
 Fall in love… or merely pretend to.

-Current Version: version 0.4.2 was released in June 2020.
-It contains chapter 1 and almost half of chapter 2.
-Chapter 3 is nearly complete.
+Current Version: version 0.5.3 was released in June 2021.
+It contains all of chapters 1 and 2.
+Chapter 4 is about half-done.

 - June 22 2018: version 0.1.
 Character creation + chapter 1.